idec-teams/2025_Evolution_Suisse_2025/docs/documentation/protocols.md

 | Extention  | 30 | 72 | 1 min/kb  |
 | Final extention  | 1 | 72 | 5 min  |

-3. DpnI Digest: add 0.5 μL of DpnI to 25 μL PCR reaction, incubation 15 min at 37°C (to remove the template DNA)
+2. DpnI Digest: 0.5 μL of DpnI for 20 μL PCR reaction, incubation for 15 min at 37°C